This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 You can find Volition cruelty-free products at volitionbeauty.com, Sephora, and Cult Beauty.

 Volition is Cruelty-Free

-Volition has confirmed they do not test their products or ingredients on animals, they do not allow others to test on their behalf, their suppliers also do not test on animals, they do not allow their products to be tested on animals when required by law, and their products are not sold in stores in mainland China or any other country that may require animal testing.
+Volition has confirmed they do not test their products or ingredients on animals or ask others to test on their behalf.
+Their suppliers also do not test on animals, nor do they allow their products to be tested on animals when required by law.
+And finally, their products are not sold in stores in mainland China or any other country that may require animal testing.

 Below is a screenshot of Volition’s official animal testing statement: